 MDSA's must know the correct method for evacuating the building at lunchtime.
-This information will be conveyed by the Headteacher who will ensure that there is a lunchtime practice at least annually.
+This information will be conveyed by the Executive Headteacher who will ensure that there is a lunchtime practice at least annually.

-The SEN teaching Assistant will check the toilets in the main building and the class TA will check the mobile toilets.
-The Headteacher will arrange staff to cut off supplies of gas and/or electricity should the need arise.
+The office staff will check the toilets.
+The Executive Headteacher will arrange staff to cut off supplies of gas and/or electricity should the need arise.

-The Headteacher will organise practice fire evacuations as appropriate, but at least three times per year, monitor for effectiveness and records kept within the fire log book.
+The Executive Headteacher will organise practice fire evacuations as appropriate, but at least three times per year, monitor for effectiveness and records kept within the fire log book.
 The fire alarm will be tested weekly.